sendgrid/docs/source/User_Guide/Settings/api_keys.md

 You may not give an API key greater permissions than you currently have.
 {% endinfo %}

-After you click the “Save” button, you will be shown your API key.
+After you click the “Save” button, your API key is displayed.
 This key will only be shown here, so copy it down!
 Once you leave this page, you will not be able to see this key again.

 {% anchor h2 %}
 Edit an API Key
 {% endanchor %}

-Click the gear icon in the same row as the key you would like to edit.
+Click the action menu the same row as the key you would like to edit.
 From here you can delete a key, making it completely inactive, or you can edit your key’s name and permissions.

 {% anchor h2 %}
 Inactivate an API Key